Contents of this page

 In the Children’s Court, there is no “means test” and the merits test is far easier to satisfy, so Legal Aid funding is often far more accessible in this jurisdiction.

-In relation the County and Supreme Courts, different tests apply, and you should contact Dribbin & Brown directly for more information.
+In relation the County Court and Supreme Courts, different tests apply, and you should contact Dribbin & Brown directly for more information.

 If you have a court case coming up and would like to enquire whether you might be eligible for Legal Aid funding, then feel free to call our office to set up a time to speak to a lawyer to assess your case.